ibm-cloud-docs/watsonx-code-assistant/faq.md

 {: #faq-train-model}
 {: faq}

 If you purchased an {{site.data.keyword.wcaal_full_notm}} Standard plan, you can tune the IBM base code model on your data so that it generates code suggestions that are customized for your enterprise standards.
 You can use the {{site.data.keyword.wcaal_short}} tuning studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
-For more information, see For more information, see [Tuning the IBM base code model for {{site.data.keyword.wcaal_full_notm}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-tutorial-tune-ansible).
+For more information, see [Tuning the IBM base code model for {{site.data.keyword.wcaal_short}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-tutorial-tune-ansible).

 ## Can I provide feedback about the model?
 {: #faq-provide-feedback}